night1rider/nxp-appcodehub/README.md

 To use a demo project, simply use the provided `setup.sh` on the given project you want to run.

-All Projects were initially tested with `Zephyr v4.0.0` and `Zephyr SDK 0.16.8`
+All projects were initially tested with `Zephyr v4.0.0` and `Zephyr SDK 0.16.8`

 ### 1. Setup